DonSchenck/vaxmysql/README.md

 ___

 ## 2. Creating a Persistent Volume Claim to store the database
 Before we can create the database, we need a file system for the files related to the MariaDB instance.
-You *could* choose to use an ephemeral instance of MariaDB, but in that case the data would be destroyed when the pod running the instance is stopped.
+You *could* choose to use an ephemeral instance of MariaDB, but in that case the data would be destroyed when the pod running the instance is stopped — or *quiesces* (from the Latin, meaning "to become quiet").
 We want the data to persist, so we need a Persistent Volume Claim (PVC).

-Here's the content of the YAML file that creates the PVC:
+Here's the content of the YAML file (mariadb-pvc.yaml in this repo) that defines the PVC:

 ```yaml
 apiVersion: v1